SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "For after all,' wrote the poet Henry Wadsworth Longfellow, 'the best thing one can do when it is raining is let it rain."

-- "overwhelm isn't having too much to do; it's not knowing where to start."

 - "Maybe you are like me—an overachiever, a people pleaser, a perfecter—so you believe success has been defined by what you do, not who you are.
 You fill your days in pursuit of this illusion of success, just as I did, but deep down you